cedricvancaillie-svg/angular-tetravalent-lattice/README.md

 ## Limitations & Open Problems

-The present framework is deliberately scoped.
-Two important limitations remain:
+To clarify the epistemological status of this framework, the following limitations define the roadmap for future work:

-- The continuum equations currently describe an **open / active system** (the integrated density grows exponentially due to the non-unitary gain term).
+*   **Open/Active System:** The continuum limit currently describes an open, active system in which integrated density grows exponentially due to the non-unitary gain term.
-- Recovering a fully conservative, unitary massive Dirac/Weyl operator and deriving an explicit microscopic mapping \(\kappa = f(k_{\mathrm{eff}})\) from the underlying elastic potential are still open problems.
+*   **Conservative Dynamics:** The recovery of a fully conservative, unitary Dirac/Weyl operator and the closed relativistic dispersion relation ($E^2 = p^2c^2 + m^2c^4$) remains an essential open problem.

-Stating these boundaries explicitly is intentional: in theoretical physics, overclaiming is the fastest way to be ignored.
-The kinematic mass term and light-cone protection are rigorously established; the completion of the standard relativistic structure is left as future work.
+*   **Phenomenological Parameter:** The geometric inertia parameter $\kappa$ currently functions as a free phenomenological parameter.
+Deriving an explicit analytical mapping to the microscopic lattice elastic stiffness ($\kappa = f(k_{\text{eff}})$) is left for future investigation.

 ---